 This oiliness is caused when sebum is acted upon by the yeast, pityrosporum ovale, which is found in the skin.
 This results in itching, scaling and redness; it’s also worth remembering that the scaly or dry scalp described by most people with this condition can be caused by oiliness, though many people assume an oily scalp cannot be dry.

 We often see the condition in our London clinics, and many patients are concerned with regards to whether or not their hair loss is due to seborrhoeic dermatitis.
 Whilst it is not always the case, the condition can cause hair loss, and traction alopecia can also result if the area is scratched repeatedly.
-Belgravia has successfully treated many cases of traction alopecia using a treatment plan including extra-strength minoxidil cream.
+Belgravia has successfully treated many cases of traction alopecia using a treatment plan including high strength minoxidil.
+This topical medication is currently only MHRA licensed and FDA approved for the treatment of genetic hair loss, but is understood to have wider applications for other hair loss conditions.

 Treating Seborrhoeic Dermatitis